• Skip to primary navigation

 Then place your top onto the brown sugar-covered bottom tart.

-before crimping the vegan pop tart dough
+the rectangles sandwiched together before crimping the vegan pop tart dough.

 Take a fork and seal the edges of the tarts by crimping them.